All Episodes

 He said Obama's remarks at the national prayer breakfast were perfunctory and listless, as though he really didn't want to be there, but had to do this kind of thing.

-Let's go to him right now.
+Let's go to them right now.

-This is Obama in Washington, National Prayer Breakfast.
+This is Obama in Washington, national prayer breakfast.

-Well, I inferred from his piece that Obama's not out of bed by then.
+He makes the point that, Well, I inferred from his piece that Obama's not out of bed by then.

-So he was not entirely cogent, just wasn't there.
+So he was not entirely cogent.

 Let's give a listen.